Become A Member!

 at a summer camp, and by the time he graduated high school he could take apart a computer and put it back together.
 He hopes to continue his academic passions by continuing on to get his doctorate, and from there, open his own consulting business.

 Akiem’s planning to break that cycle for himself and others -- and be an example of success.
-He believes the work of Out for Justice is necessary to hold our criminal justice system accountable, and put checks on people in power, and is looking forward to getting more involved in the Research Committee.
+He believes the work of Out for Justice is necessary to hold our criminal legal system accountable, and put checks on people in power, and is looking forward to getting more involved in the Research Committee.
 Not everyone is excited by complex legislative analysis, but even while behind the walls, Akiem loved analyzing legal briefs and court cases.
 He said it

 made sense to him after the bureaucracy and structure of the Navy, where he served on a submarine for five years.